 Notification to the Nominee and the Nominator:

 - Successful nominees will be notified by the Chair of the Provincial Association Board of Directors and will also receive a letter from the Chair of CPHR Canada in March 2024.

-- Unsuccessful nominees and their nominators will be notified in writing within several weeks of the decision being made by the committee.
+- Unsuccessful nominees and their nominators will be notified in writing within several weeks of the decision being made by the committee in March 2024.

 President & CEO